Intelligent-Software-Engineering-Group/.github/profile/README.md

 # ISEG

-Intelligent Software Engineering Group is an R&D group formed by URJC and OSOCO engineers working on the ADVISE project.
+Intelligent Software Engineering Group is an R&D group formed by URJC and OSOCO engineers and researchers working on the ADVISE project.